CUN-bjy/WalkYTo-rl-gym/README.md

   - info =[hip_1, hip_2, hip_3, hip_4, ankle_1, ankle_2, ankle_3, ankle_4]

 - rewards:
-  - forward_reward : how far ant goes on
+  - forward_reward : how far ANT goes on

   - control_cost : total actuator's toque

-  - contact_cost : how many time body contact on the ground
+  - contact_cost : how many times the body contact on the ground

-  - survive_reward : how long time ant goes on
+  - survive_reward : how long time the ANT goes on